browserslist/browserslist-rs/README.md

 ## Limitations

-The features below aren't supported:
+The features below aren't supported currently:

 - Custom usage like `> 0.5% in my stats` or `> 0.5% in XX`.
 - Custom usage like `cover 99.5% in my stats` or `cover 99.5% in XX`.